Please read through our Parent Handbook. It is filled with valuable information and resources.

 Q: What will my child eat?

-A: Our cooks are experts in kid friendly culturally authentic foods – from breakfast to four-course dinners.
-Your child will be asked to try some foods you’ve never had before.
-Every Village has the basics too.
-Our kitchen staff will prepare vegetarian meals and other meals for villagers who have special dietary needs.
-Complete the Villager Health History document to let us know about your child’s dietary accommodation.
-For more information, visit our cuisine page
+A: Our cooks are experts in kid-friendly culturally authentic foods – from breakfast to four-course dinners.
+Your child will have the opportunity to try some foods they’ve never had before.
+Every Village has the basics, too.
+We are able to accommodate special dietary needs on a limited basis, with advance notice.
+Complete the Villager Health History document to let us know about any dietary restrictions.
+For more information, visit our cuisine page.

 Q: How is health care handled?

-A: Every village has a health center and a designated healthcare provider onsite.
+A: Every Village has a health center and a designated healthcare provider onsite.
 Healthcare staff complete an orientation that includes review of medical protocols from our program’s supervising physician.
 The scope of service provided by our Health Center staff is limited to care of routine illness and injury; we do not have physicians in residence.
 You can find detailed healthcare information in the Parent Handbook or visit our Healthcare at the Villages page on our website.
-Please contact Health Services at: (800) 450-2214 (direct line: (218) 586-8771) if you have questions.
+Please contact Health Services at firstname.lastname@example.org if you have questions.

 Q: How much money should I send my child with?